 Many Affordable Homes Are Still Underwater

 The problem is that the market’s most affordable homes are predominately the ones that are underwater.
-In fact, 24% of homes priced in the bottom third were underwater, compared to 8% in the top third and 13% in the middle third.
+In fact, 16.9% of homes priced in the bottom third were underwater, Zillow data reported, compared to 6.8% in the top third.

 Homeowners who owe more than their home is worth usually aren’t busting down the doors to plant a For Sale sign in their yard.
 And that means limited choices and steeper competition for first-time home buyers.